kpreisser/TcpTunnel/README.md

 ## Configuration

-The TcpTunnel is configured via an XML file with the name `settings.xml` in the application's directory.
+TcpTunnel is configured via an XML file with the name `settings.xml` in the application's directory.
 When building the application, sample setting files will get copied to the output directory which you can use as a template.

+You can define multiple instances (e.g. a Gateway and a Proxy-Server instance) in the settings file, which will then be run by a single application process.

 ## Features